noisyvoltuk/noisystaticsite/README.md

 additional data sets businesses.yml.

-Posts can be edited using Sveltia CMS at /admin Business can be edited usign the custom application - NoisyJekyllAdmin
+Posts can be edited using Sveltia CMS at /admin

+Business can be edited using the custom application - NoisyJekyllAdmin